sjoachimsthaler/dbus-kostal/README.md

   - 3-Phase installation (normal for Germany)
   - Connected to Wifi network "A"
   - IP 192.168.2.13/24
-- Victron Energy Cerbo GX with Venus OS - Firmware v2.93
+- Victron Energy Multiplus II GX with Venus OS - Firmware v3.22
-  - No other devices from Victron connected (still waiting for shipment of Multiplus-2)
   - Connected to Wifi network "A"
-  - IP 192.168.2.20/24
+  - IP 192.168.10.20/24

 ### Details / Process
 As mentioned above the script is inspired by @RalfZim fronius smartmeter implementation.
 So what is the script doing:
 - Running as a service
 - connecting to DBus of the Venus OS `com.victronenergy.grid.http_40` or `com.victronenergy.pvinverter.http_40`
-- After successful DBus connection Shelly 3EM is accessed via REST-API - simply the /status is called and a JSON is returned with all details
+- After successful DBus connection Kostal PV Inverter is accessed via REST-API - simply the /status is called and a JSON is returned with all details
-  A sample JSON file from Shelly 3EM can be found [here](docs/shelly3em-status-sample.json)
 - Serial/MAC is taken from the response as device serial
 - Paths are added to the DBus with default value 0 - including some settings like name, etc
 - After that a "loop" is started which pulls Shelly 3EM data every 750ms from the REST-API and updates the values in the DBus